callumlocke/join-table/README.md

 [![NPM version][npm-image]][npm-url] [![Build Status][travis-image]][travis-url] [![Dependency Status][depstat-image]][depstat-url] [![devDependency Status][devdepstat-image]][devdepstat-url] [![peerDependency Status][peerdepstat-image]][peerdepstat-url]

-Fast, mutable collection of pairs of objects.
+Fast, mutable collection of many-to-many pairs of values.

 A JoinTable instance is effectively a table of two columns ('left' and 'right').
-The API is similar to [Set], except that methods such as `add`, `has`, and `remove` each take two arguments instead of one.
+It's similar to an ES2015 [Set] in that a given left-right combination can only occur once in a table.

 ## Usage